klaguedan/cse15l-lab-reports/lab01.md

 1. **<ins>No Argument</ins>**

    **Corrected:**
-   I've realized that having the working directory set to `/home` already was probably the worst circumstance to test what `cd` does without arguments.
-So, in the corrected version I will set my working directory to `/home/lecture1`.
+   I've realized that using `cd` while in the directory `/home` was probably the worst way to test what `cd` does without arguments.
+So, in the corrected version we will start in another directory `/home/lecture1`.
 In this case, we can more clearly see that what `cd` does without arguments is move us back to the home directory which is `/home` for me.
 This produces no errors and is a completely valid way to use the command.

    ```
    WORKING DIRECTORY: /home/lecture1

-   1   [user@sahara ~]$ cd lecture1
-   2   [user@sahara ~/lecture1]$ cd
+   1   [user@sahara ~/lecture1]$ cd
-   3   [user@sahara ~]$ pwd
+   2   [user@sahara ~]$ pwd
-   4   /home
+   3   /home
    ```

 3. **<ins>Directory Path Argument</ins>**